sergeo92/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the third line of the iacta
+Display the content of ls -la in  file